How to leave your California residency?

 • Expat tax obligations: U.S. citizens living abroad are still subject to U.S. tax laws.
 Understanding your tax obligations as an expat, including the Foreign Earned Income Exclusion, Foreign Tax Credit, and reporting foreign bank accounts, is crucial.

-• Cultural and legal adaptation: Adapting to the cultural norms and legal systems of a new country is an enriching yet challenging endeavor.
+• Cultural and legal adaptation: Adapting to the cultural norms and legal systems of a new country is an enriching yet challenging endeavour.
 From language barriers to differing social norms, the transition abroad is a voyage of discovery.

 Financial adaptation: